 • Jacqueline Smith (Production Manager) manages production and distribution at MEP, itogether with some administrative and accounting duties, including subscriptions to Caribbean Beat.

 • Bridget van Dongen (Designer & Editorial Assistant), originally from South Africa, has been in the print business for many years and has worked all over the world.
 She has been living in the Caribbean for the past 12 years and has been in publishing, doing graphic design and assisting with editorial for the past five.
-A wife, mother, plus self-proclaimed design guru and social media addict, she reads voraciously in her spare time and is in love with her Kindle.

 • Kevon Webster (Design & Layout Artist) is the design and layout artist at MEP, and has worked on Caribbean Beat‘s design for over 10 years.
 He also co-manages the Caribbean Beat website.